 And luckily painting is something that I get totally lost in once I start.
 Now that I’ve discovered painting on royal icing, expect a few more hand painted goodies to come your way soon.

-To keep things simple I used Callye’s sugar cookie recipe from here because it requires no chilling and her 20-second royal icing because I have no patience for mixing two types of royal icing consistencies (outlining and flooding).
+To keep things simple I used Callye’s sugar cookie recipe from here because it requires no chilling and bakes in just 7 to 8 minutes and makes 2 1/2 dozen cookies.
+I also used her 20-second royal icing because I have no patience for mixing two types of royal icing consistencies (outlining and flooding).
 If you need a quick prep for how to decorate sugar cookies, check out the link here when she guest posted a few years back.

 To achieve the colors you see in the picture, I mixed a combination of Americolor food gels.
 Below is the combination of food gels I used to achieve the color I wanted.
 You’ll see that white and gold is in almost each color combination.
 The white of course is used as a mixer and lightener, while the gold is used to desaturate for warmer undertones.

 - Pink: Deep pink + white + gold

 - Peach: Electic pink + red + yellow + white + gold